 But this is only the tip of the iceberg.
-There are several other concerns that need to be addressed and companies have now started focusing on enhancing the quality of service.
-Agents should be more than ever skilled and equipped not just for script reading but for more complex problems.
-They need to be able to act autonomously should a problem arise.
+There are several other concerns that need to be addressed, and companies have now started focusing on enhancing the quality of service.
+Agents should be skilled and equipped not just for script reading but for more complex problems.
+They need to act autonomously should a problem arise.

 Employee attrition has long been an issue in high-volume hiring environments, such as call centers.
 Cramped in a cubicle 9-10 hours a day, answering calls of frustrated customers, low pay, and slim benefits could be why agents do not see a future in this environment.

-According to a recent Linkedin report, in addition to the law wages, compensation still remains one of the biggest challenges in recruitment for a call center.
+According to a recent Linkedin report, besides the low wages, compensation remains one of the biggest call center challenges in recruitment.

 Recognize and reward

 Most call center agents only communicate with superiors when something is going wrong.
-However, call center managers should recognize and acknowledge the effort as well as the outstanding performance of their agents.
+However, call center managers should recognize and acknowledge the effort and outstanding performance.
 It is the easiest approach to build trust, strengthen agent-manager relationships and bring positive energy to the workplace.

 Competitive pay and benefits

 Call center agents work hard, and rewarding them for a job well done, will keep them motivated and willing to stay in the company.
-Compare company benefits and wages to other call centers in the industry as well as offer incentives and even reward programs to compete for the best talent.
+Compare company benefits and wages to other call centers in the industry and offer incentives and even reward programs to compete for the best talent.

 Control and training

-It is crucial that skilled and motivated agents are able to not only handle a conversation successfully but to gain customer trust as well.
-Coaching agents with traditional training methods can be quite time-consuming and not necessarily the most effective way.
+It is crucial that skilled and motivated agents can handle a conversation successfully and gain customer trust.
+Coaching agents with traditional training methods can be quite time consuming and not necessarily the most effective way.

-Instead, the agent should be trained to provide value to the company.
+Instead, a trained agent should provide value to the company.
 See how you can teach agents to deliver personalized customer service.

 Gamification is transforming call centers.
 With the right game mechanics, tools, tactics and techniques, managers can transform their call center into a customer-centric operation by motivating employee engagement and achievement.